Khalsa National Party: 1937 election

-After the passing of Government of India Act 1935, Provincial Assembly was setup in Punjab containing 175 seats.
+After the passing of Government of India Act 1935, Provincial Assembly was set up in Punjab containing 175 seats.
 Khalsa National Party also contested the election and won 13 constituencies.
 Khalsa National Party along with Hindu Election Board joined the hands with Unionist Party and formed the Government.
 Under the leadership of Sikandar Hayat Khan Sundar Singh Majithia sworn as minister of Development.

 After the death of Sundar Singh Majithia in April 1941 another Party leader Dasaundha Singh added into the cabinet.

 Merger

 The death of Sundar Singh Majithia considerably weakened the Party.
 In 1942 after Sikandar-Baldev Pact KNP leader and minister Dasaundha Singh was removed from the cabinet and Baldev Singh joined in the cabinet.

 In 1946 Punjab Provincial Assembly election party failed to get even a single seat.
 After this most of its members joined Shiromani Akali Dal.